tengstrand/lein-polylith/readme.md

 You may notice that the *cmd-line* base wasn’t compiled and that its test wasn’t executed.
 The reason is that it hasn’t changed since the last successful build, which is something that the plugin detects to speed up testing.

 The project file *components/user/project.cj* was updated when the *sync* step was executed.
 When we ran the build command for the first time it updated *bases/cmd-line/project.clj*.
-The reason is that the formatting and/or spacing differs between the project file and the generated file from the [sync](#sync) command.
+The is because the formatting and/or spacing differs between the project file and the generated file from the [sync](#sync) command.
 This will only happen the first time you run [sync](#sync).

 If you execute the [sync](#sync) again or any of the other commands that include the *sync* as a step ([build](#build), [compile](#compile) and [test](#test)) the project file will be left untouched:
 ```